About Bovine TB

 Rather than detect the bacterium itself, tests for bovine TB in live animals generally detect and measure the animal’s immune response to the bacterium.

-> Click here for Defra guidance on testing for TB in your herd
+Visit gov.uk for guidance on TB testing your herd

 The interferon gamma (IFN-γ) blood test is a laboratory-based supplementary test for the diagnosis of TB in cattle.
-It is approved in the EU for use in conjunction with the skin test in specific circumstances where it is needed to increase the overall diagnostic sensitivity (usually in known infected herds under TB restrictions).
+It is approved in the EU for use in conjunction with the skin test to increase the overall diagnostic sensitivity (usually in known infected herds under TB restrictions).

 Click here for more information on the interferon-gamma blood test